Quantum control of molecular ions

 As a postdoc with David Wineland in the Ion Storage Group at NIST, I contributed to combining for the first time all the fundamental elements required for scalable quantum computing using qubits stored in internal states of trapped atomic ions.
 In addition, we demonstrated the first programmable two-qubit quantum processor.
 At NIST, we used 9Be+ to store and manipulate quantum information.
 We co-trapped 24Mg+ ions, which we laser-cooled to sympathetically cool the 9Be+ ions without disturbing the qubit state.
 This dual-species approach is a key tool informing our work at Amherst.
 The other techniques used, such as ground-state-cooling of the ions' motion and laser-based quantum gates, also heavily influence our work.

-As a graduate student with Gerald Gabrielse at Harvard, I contributed to two new measurements of the electron magnetic moment (the "g-value").
+As a graduate student with Gerald Gabrielse at Harvard (he's since moved to Northwestern), I contributed to two new measurements of the electron magnetic moment (the "g-value").
 These measurements probe the electron's interaction with the fluctuating vacuum.
 With a quantum electrodynamics calculation, they provide the most accurate determination of the fine structure constant.
 Given an independent determination of the fine structure constant, such measurements set limits on electron substructure and other extensions to the Standard Model of particle physics.
 Our second measurement, which formed the basis of my Ph.D. thesis, measured the moment at a relative uncertainty of 0.28 parts-per-trillion.
 It yielded a value of the fine structure constant with a relative accuracy of 0.37 parts-per-billion, over an order of magnitude smaller uncertainty than the next-best methods at the time.
 Our techniques included trapping a single electron with static electromagnetic fields, cooling it to the quantum ground-state of its fastest motion, and resolving single quantum jumps of this motion and single spin-flips.